 Don’t Do Everything At Home

 And my last bit of working from home advice is to leave the house.
 Yes, I know this doesn’t seem very productive but hear me out.
 It’s easy to get caught in a bubble working from home.
-You’ve traded cubicle mates for easy netflix access.
+You’ve traded cubicle mates for easy Netflix access (side note: if you’re looking for what to watch next, be sure to check out my 100 movies & shows on Netflix & Amazon right now post).
 Instead of going out to lunch all the time, you’ve now got 10 steps to the fridge.
 All the relaxing things you dreamed about doing before you now have easily accessible.
 Make it a point to get out of the house.
 This might mean meeting a friend for lunch at a park or seeing a movie in the middle of the day.
 Don’t let yourself exist inside a house bubble.

 I do a few sponsored posts but they are limited to maintain the authenticity of © What Savvy Said.
 Some links in my posts may be affiliate links.
 This means I receive a small compensation for purchases made through those links.
 The presence of affiliate links and potential commission compensation are marked with an (*).